 - The Traffic Commissioner (TC) will consider the culpability of the operator and transport manager, you may be called to attend a public inquiry

-- The TC could reduce your Operator’s licence, suspend, or revoke it
+- The TC could reduce, suspend, or revoke your Operator’s licence

-- Transport Manager could lose their repute – with impact on future employment
+- Your Transport Manager could lose their repute – with impact on future employment

 - Your driver can expect to be called to a hearing and may face a period of suspension

-- Impact your ability to obtain insurance in the future
+- Impact on your ability to obtain insurance in the future

-- Direct financial costs are significant and wide-ranging, at minimum is vehicle replacement or repair, and associated costs of preparation for attending a PI.
-Also, you will face possible litigation from Network Rail to reclaim their costs for repair and compensation paid out to rail users
+Also, you will face possible litigation from Network Rail to reclaim their costs for repair and compensation paid out to rail users.

 Consequences for the public following a bridge strike